 “He told us to eat cookies?”

-Candice—now Co-Founder of Jumble & Flow, then my boss—had just come out of a meeting with our CEO.
+Candice — a founding member of Jumble & Flow’s board, then my boss — had just come out of a meeting with our CEO.
 She was furious.
 The company was having trouble raising another round of funding, which we needed to bring our product to market.

 “There’s a freeze on the marketing budget,” Candice told me.
 “When I tried to share the campaigns we’ve been planning, he told me to put it all on hold.
 When I asked him what we should be doing…” She paused.
 “He said, ‘I don’t know… why don’t you eat cookies or something?’”